dkostmii/smp-labs/README.md

 | Lab 7 | Making API requests with unit tests                              |
 | Lab 8 | Manipulating table data and visualizing it (Matplotlib)          |
 | Lab 9 | Project refactoring, generating documentation, creating classlib |

+## Makefile

+`Makefile` is used to build the documentation and diagrams.
+The next targets are provided:

+- `docs` - builds the documentation
+- `diagrams` - builds the diagrams

+By default, `make` runs both targets.